Njorda/njorda.github.io/content/posts/2025-09-21-one-encoder-model-multiple-classifiers.md

     main()

 ```
-For this small example we are not doing any hypter parameter tuning at all witch would improve the performance.
+For this small example, we are not doing any hyperparameter tuning at all, which would improve the performance.

 The model achieves 95% accuracy across 77 different banking service categories.
 The balanced nature of the dataset ensures that this 95% accuracy reflects genuine classification ability rather than simply predicting the most common class.
 With macro and weighted averages both at 0.95, the model demonstrates consistent performance across all banking intents, from card activations to account transfers, making it well-suited for real-world customer service applications.

-These results are similare to the once in [Fine-tune classifier with ModernBERT in 2025
-](https://www.philschmid.de/fine-tune-modern-bert-in-2025) showing the power of using a strong embedding mode with a lightweight classifer.
+These results are similar to the ones in [Fine-tune classifier with ModernBERT in 2025](https://www.philschmid.de/fine-tune-modern-bert-in-2025), showing the power of using a strong embedding model with a lightweight classifier.